adorsys/datasafe/datasafe-business/README.md

 }
 ```

-And create DatasafeService like this:
+And create DatasafeService that has PathEncryptionModule overridden with NoOpPathEncryptionModule:

 ```java
 package de.adorsys.datasafe.business.impl.service;